GitHub CLI 2.94.0 now allows reading and writing Discussions via gh discussion, and listing Agent Skills via gh skill.

 gh skill list

-install --all and skip behavior during update
+install --all and skip behavior during updates

 --all Install all skills without prompting for skill selection

-When importing a repository containing multiple skills, you can install them all at once without going through interactive selection.
+When importing a repository containing multiple skills, you can install them all at once without going through an interactive selection.

 Skills without GitHub metadata ...
 With --all or in non-interactive mode, they are skipped with a notice.